 Note that you will still get e-mail and SMS alerts even if the VPS is whitelisted.
-This is needed so that you can keep an eye on things.
-Let us know if you need more flexibility here.
+If you want to disable alerts, add a dot after VEID.

 Weak root password detection

 Nodewatch uses John the Ripper to automatically scan your user's VPS for weak passwords.
 (John is installed automatically during Nodewatch installation, there is no need to install it separately).
 When a weak password is discovered, it is immediately replaced with a randomly generated password.
-A message is then thrown onto user's VPS console with new password as well as a record is made in the user's VPS syslog.
+A message is then thrown onto user's VPS console with new password as well as a record is sent to the syslog inside of the VPS.

 Updating to latest version

-    /nodewatch/scripts/update.shInvoking this script will update and restart your Nodewatch installation.
-Allow 10 minutes after updating for stats to re-appear.
+sudo /nodewatch/scripts/update.shInvoking this script will update and restart your Nodewatch installation.
+Allow 2-3 minutes after updating for stats to re-appear.

 sudo rm -f /etc/cron.d/vpsantiabuse sudo /nodewatch/scripts/nodewatch_restart.sh sudo rm -rf /nodewatch